amundhov/expense_classifier/README.md

 ## Installation

 This software is provided as is.
-Always keep a backup og your Gnucash book, and don't come running to me if your file got corrupted (do feel welcome to file a bug).
+Always keep a backup of your Gnucash book, and don't come running to me if your file got corrupted (do feel welcome to file a bug).